Skip to content

 • We recommend you plan your ride home with family or friends to avoid having to pay for transportation services.
 If you are not able to arrange transportation, the hospital will help you make arrangements at your cost.

-• If you are transitioning to another Niagara Health site or healthcare setting, Niagara Health will arrange and pay for your transportation.
+• If you are transitioning to another hospital, Niagara Health will arrange and pay for your transportation.

 Please note: We cannot hold beds to accommodate delayed travel arrangements.